Updated: 01/03/20 | January 3rd, 2020

 The Best Sites to Find a Rental Apartment

 And many of the hosts have really made a difference.
 There was the host in Curaçao who picked me up from the airport (and drove me around the island), the host in Galway who took me out for drinks (he turned out to be a reader!), and the French hosts who left me a cute hand-drawn map and a bottle of wine.
 You won’t find such personal service at hotels.

-And it’s that personal touch that makes Airbnb like apartments the best budget option for those without hotel points or the desire to stay in a hostel.
+It’s that personal touch that makes Airbnb like apartments the best budget option for those without hotel points or the desire to stay in a hostel.

+If you’ve been on the fence about it, don’t be.
+Apartment rentals, when done right, are safe, affordable, and help you have a more authentic experience.
 Use the tips above and try one on your next trip.
 You’ll save money, get away from the tourists, and have a better trip!
-Trust me.